fbpx

 For the duration of our time in the village, we will be housed in Takigahara’s Craft & Stay facilities, which are the central nervous system of the farm.
 This 130-year-old double-storey house has been renovated for modern comfort and is a space where traditional art informs contemporary design choices.

-Roomy, high ceilinged and made with original farmhouse timbers, the guest bedroom is located on the second floor—housing 16 bunk beds.
+Roomy, high-ceilinged and made with original farmhouse timbers, the guest bedroom is located on the second floor – housing 16 sleeping nooks in bunk-bed style.
 Each bed comes with a curtain partition for privacy.
-If guests would like to request a private room, this can be discussed with the program leaders and depends on availability.
+There are three toilets and two showers.

 Guests are welcome to roam the open land, hike the mountains and swim in the nearby streams, which are all shared with the people of Takigahara Village.
 Within the farm grounds also sits a natural wine bar, open to all.
 Then there’s Takigahara Cafe: a local eatery selling lunch, light meals, coffee and drinks throughout the day; it’s an unofficial community centre and a great place to meet and chat with locals.